 That being said, as an entrepreneur, you have no control over the other aspects and possibilities listed above.

-When you are writing your product listings, making your labels, designing your marketing graphics and copy, and communicating with your customers, MAKE SURE you use correct terminology and take the opportunity to educate any time possible.
+When you are writing your product listings, designing your product labels, creating your marketing graphics and copy, and communicating with your customers, MAKE SURE you use correct terminology and take the opportunity to educate any time possible.

 Do I Need FDA Approval to Sell Homemade Belly Balm?